usnistgov/800-63-3/sp800-63a/sec6_dc.md

 5. The CSP SHOULD determine the proofing process used by the originating CSP.
 If the processes are materially different, the CSP SHOULD re-proof the identity.
 6. The CSP SHOULD assert the linear distance from the original proofing event.
 For example, if the applicant obtains a 3rd authenticator from a 3rd CSP, the 3rd CSP would assert "3" or "twice removed".
 The assertion type, attribute name, and corresponding value is not in scope of this document.
 7. The CSP MAY check the status of the original authenticator on an interval basis.
-8. A new authenticator MAY be issued at or below the primary authenticator IAL.
+8. A new authenticator SHALL be issued at or below the primary authenticator IAL.
+For example, if the primary IAL is 2, the authenticator that is issued could be AAL2 or 1.

 ### 6.2.2.
 IAL 2 Requirements